star-insure/interview-todo-list/README.md

 No need to create a production build.

 ## Evaluation
-To submit, please email a link of your forked repository to [dev@intuitcreative.com](mailto:dev@intuitcreative.com).
+To submit, please email a link of your repository to [dev@intuitcreative.com](mailto:dev@intuitcreative.com).